georgexyz19/georgexyz.com/content/posts/some-htmlcss-notes.md

 That's probably why the CSS frameworks are popular.
 Here is a list of [awesome css frameworks](https://github.com/troxler/awesome-css-frameworks).
 This website is itself built on the Bootstrap CSS framework.
+The awesome list does not include [Skeleton](http://getskeleton.com/), which is a nice minimal framework with ~400 lines of code.

+###SCSS Language

+Many CSS frameworks are not actually written in CSS.
+Instead they are written in SCSS, an extension language which includes some programming features.
+You can find more info on the [sass-lang.com](https://sass-lang.com/) website.
+The *Learn Sass* page has nice examples showing the basics of Scss language.